peerkar/multi-instanced-tomcat-liferay-setup/README.md

 Script for creating a multi instance Tomcat environment and scripts for both creating and managing instances fast and easily on it.

 ## Why?
 What is this setup good for?
-This setup may be suitable if you are longing for Glassfish or JBoss “like” domain functionality for Tomcat, if you are going to run multiple independent Tomcat instances (like clustered Liferay, Solr, Elasticsearch etc.) in single server and want to simplify Tomcat administration and maintenance.
+This setup may be suitable if you are longing for Glassfish or JBoss “like” domain functionality for Tomcat, if you are going to run multiple independent Tomcat instances (like clustered Liferay, Solr etc.) in single server and want to simplify Tomcat administration and maintenance.
 This setup requires only one base installation of Tomcat and you still can run as many separate instances simultaneously as your server can handle.

 In this setup Tomcat base installation is just a matter of unzipping the package.
 Additional common loader libraries and instances are in dedicated directories.
 This makes make upgrading Tomcat's version or testing with different versions as simple as possible.